3. Madison-area Out-of-School Time (MOST)

 o Improve access to existing programs and resources for youth, families, and communitieso Identify barriers to program accesso Provide real-time data for better decision-making and support to youth

 - Program Quality Improvement – Develop a system that supports out-of-school time program quality improvement in order to:

-o Establish collective definitions of effectives practices and program qualityo Build the capacity of organizations that offer out-of-school time programso Improve positive outcomes for youth, families, and communities
+o Establish collective definitions of effective practices and program qualityo Build the capacity of organizations that offer out-of-school time programso Improve positive outcomes for youth, families, and communities.

 - The MOST Coalition consists of a broad array of stakeholders invested in children & youth success and working to create and sustain a city-wide Out-of-School Time system.
 This includes representatives from Out-of-School Time program organizations, MMSD, the County, the City, and other community stakeholders.

 - OST stakeholders serve on several workgroups to address issues in the areas of elementary access, program quality and continuous improvement, data and management information systems, communications and strategic planning.
 It works between Coalition meetings to advance the MOST Initiative.
 Other subgroups form as needed.
 It also acts as a liaison between the Coalition and the City of Madison Education Committee.